ledermann/docker-rails/README.md

 - **test:** Application code prepared for running tests
 - **selenium:** Standalone Chrome for executing feature specs containing Javascript

-The image for the application container is based on [ledermann/base](https://hub.docker.com/r/ledermann/base/), which in turn is based on the official [Ruby image](https://hub.docker.com/_/ruby/) and adds Nginx, Node.js and Yarn.

 ## Check it out!